-UNSW’s Doctor of Philosophy (PhD) Accounting will prepare you to become a globally focused and socially engaged research leader.
-You’ll join a cohort of high-achieving research students in tackling modern-day challenges at the forefront of Accounting, working alongside leaders in the field (ranked 20th in the world, QS Subject Rankings 2022 for Accounting and Finance).
+UNSW Business School’s Doctor of Philosophy (PhD) in Accounting (Program code 1521) will prepare you to become a globally focused and socially engaged research leader.
+You’ll be joining a cohort of high-achieving research students in tackling modern-day challenges at the forefront of Accounting, working alongside leaders in the field (ranked 20th in the world, QS Subject Rankings 2022 for Accounting and Finance).
 This is your opportunity to become integrated into the UNSW Business School’s community of scholars.

-You’ll first undertake rigorous coursework covering key research topics in financial and management accounting.
-As part of your PhD program, you’ll also be involved in research projects from an early stage.
-This training will equip you with the skills required to identify, analyse and solve problems in the field.
+You’ll first undertake rigorous coursework covering research methods and key research topics in auditing, financial accounting, and management accounting.
+As part of your Doctoral Program, you’ll also be involved in research projects from an early stage.
+This training will equip you with the skills required to identify, analyse, and solve problems in the field.

 You’ll then pursue full-time research under the supervision of high-profile UNSW academics, culminating in a doctoral thesis.
 There will also be exciting opportunities to develop your teaching portfolio.

-Your second year is also when you’ll identify your thesis topic with your supervisor.
+Your second year is also when you’ll identify your specific thesis topic with your supervisors.
 You’ll engage in literature review and research design and present your research proposal to the School at the end of the year for confirmation of the candidature.

 The final two years of the program are focused on conducting full-time research and completing your doctoral thesis.
 This is your opportunity to address some of the biggest challenges in Accounting and make a significant contribution to knowledge in the field.
 Your research will offer new critical thinking and withstand critical analysis from expert researchers in the area.